Asynchronous multi-class traffic management in wide area networks: Introduction

 \hangafter 1 \hangindent 1em

 $\bullet$ We propose a system design of AMTM with a detailed description of the workflows and algorithms executed in edge nodes and the TE server.
-Simulated experiments based on a real network topology are performed to investigate the performance of AMTM in terms of link utilization, network utility, queueing delay, and scalability.
+Simulated experiments based on a real network topology are performed to investigate the performance of AMTM in terms of network utility, flow delivery delay, and scalability.